solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_04_Other_Language_Support.md

 #### .NET

-This would not be a comprehensive guide without some mention of .NET.
-You can utilize the popular framework called `Npgsql` from .NET applications to make calls to Azure Database for PostgreSQL Flexible Server instances.
+This would not be a comprehensive guide without some mention of .NETYou can utilize the popular framework called `Npgsql` from .NET applications to make calls to Azure Database for PostgreSQL Flexible Server instances.

 For an example, reference [Quickstart: Use .NET (C#) to connect and query data in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/connect-csharp).

 #### Node.js

-You can create PostgreSQL integrated Node.js applications.
-This requires installing `pg`, which is a PostgreSQL client for Node.js.
-To do so, run the node package manager (npm) for JavaScript from your command line to install the pg client.
+You can create PostgreSQL integrated Node.js applicationsThis requires installing `pg`, which is a PostgreSQL client for Node.jsTo do so, run the node package manager (npm) for JavaScript from your command line to install the pg client.

 ```Bash
 npm install pg